hoang-danny05/swarm-interactions/README.md

 All conversations are stored in the Warehouse directory.
 View.py allows easy parsing of each output file.
 Note: we are using openai/swarms, but there exists an enterprise-ready version of swarms at [kyegomez/swarms](https://github.com/kyegomez/swarms).

+## To-do

+- Double runs in Testing directory
+- Annotate a good subset of the runs
+- Delete result json files that have improper formatting

 ## :hammer: How to setup

 1) Clone or download this repository